Professor Will Atkinson

 Research interests

 I have broad interests in class inequalities and differences, whether in relation to education, work, culture, politics or self-perception, as part of a larger general concern with systems of power and domination and how they interplay to shape who we are.
-I work closely with the social theory of Pierre Bourdieu in this regard, though with a phenomenological twist.
+I work closely with the social theory of Pierre Bourdieu in this regard, though I try to take it in new directions.

-I'm the author/editor of Class, Individualization and Late Modernity: In Search of the Reflexive Worker (Palgrave Macmillan, 2010), Class Inequality in Austerity Britain (with Steven Roberts and Mike Savage, Palgrave Macmillan, 2012), Class (Polity, 2015), Beyond Bourdieu: From Genetic Structuralism to Relational Phenomenology (Polity, 2016), Class in the New Millennium: The Structure, Homologies and Experience of the British Social Space (Routledge, 2017) and Bourdieu and After: A Guide to Relational Phenomenology (Routledge, 2020).
+I'm the author/editor of Class, Individualization and Late Modernity: In Search of the Reflexive Worker (Palgrave Macmillan, 2010), Class Inequality in Austerity Britain (with Steven Roberts and Mike Savage, Palgrave Macmillan, 2012), Class (Polity, 2015, 2nd ed.
+2024), Beyond Bourdieu: From Genetic Structuralism to Relational Phenomenology (Polity, 2016), Class in the New Millennium: The Structure, Homologies and Experience of the British Social Space (Routledge, 2017) and Bourdieu and After: A Guide to Relational Phenomenology (Routledge, 2020).

-I'm currently working on a comparative analysis of class structures, or 'social spaces', across capitalist nations, with a particular focus on the US, Germany and Sweden.
-The results are to be published in a three-volume work on The Class Structure of Capitalist Societies, the first two volumes of which were published in 2020 and 2022 by Routledge.
+I recently completed a comparative analysis of class structures, or 'social spaces', across capitalist nations, with a particular focus on the US, Germany and Sweden.
+This was funded by the European Research Council and the results are published in a four-volume series entitled The Class Structure of Capitalist Societies (Routledge).
+The first two volumes, focussing on class structures and lifestyles, were published in 2020 and 2022.
+The third, focussing on themes of intersectionality and work-life balance, was published in 2024, and the final volume, documenting singular experiences of class, was published in 2025.

 Fingerprint